 ‘Events cast shadows…’ – Doctor Who – Logopolis, Chapter 1

-I enjoyed this audiobook/novelisation of ‘Doctor Who – Logopolis’ very much!
-This is a unique listening experience, as the novelization/audiobook provides more depth and detail to an unusual TV story that closed off the Tom Baker era of ‘Doctor Who’ in 1981.
-This is an audiobook you can’t miss!
+I’ve enjoyed this novelisation/audiobook of ‘Doctor Who – Logopolis’ very much!
+This is a unique listening experience as the novelization/audiobook provides more depth and detail to an unusual TV story that closed off the Tom Baker era of ‘Doctor Who’ in 1981.
+This is a novelization/audiobook you can’t miss!

 Many years later, BBC audio decided to do an audiobook on Chris Bidmead’s novelization of ‘Logopolis’.
 They also invited him to read it.
-Chris readily agreed and he provides a compelling and interesting reading of his ‘Logopolis’ novel.
-I’m surprised Tom Baker wasn’t asked to read this story.
+Chris readily agreed and he provides a compelling and interesting reading of his ‘Logopolis’ novelization.
+I don’t know if Tom Baker would’ve read the story.

-I had the ‘Logopolis’ audiobook for my birthday back in May 2010.
-This is a 4-disc CD set with the book divided into 12 chapters.
-Each of the four discs has 3 chapters that comprise one out of the four episodes from the TV story.
-So 3 chapters; times 4; equals the 12 chapters found in this book.
+I had the ‘Logopolis’ audiobook CD for my birthday in May 2010.
+It was a 4-disc CD set whilst the novelization is divided into 12 chapters.
+Each of the four CD discs has 3 chapters that comprise one out of the four episodes from the TV story.
+So 3 chapters times 4 equals the 12 chapters found in the book.

-I remember watching ‘Logopolis’ from seeing the ‘New Beginnings’ DVD trilogy box set.
-I had to re-watch ‘Logopolis’ on DVD more than once as I wanted to understand it, due to my interest in Nyssa and having read ‘The Fact of Faction’ article about ‘Logopolis’ in an issue of ‘Doctor Who Magazine’.
+I remember watching ‘Logopolis’ from seeing the ‘New Beginnings’ trilogy DVD box set.
+I had to re-watch ‘Logopolis’ on DVD more than once since I wanted to understand it, due to my interest in Nyssa and having read ‘The Fact of Faction’ article about the story in an issue of ‘Doctor Who Magazine’.

-I was delighted to have had the audiobook on my birthday, as I was easily captivated into Chris Bidmead’s reading of the story.
-I listened to the audiobook during the summer of 2010.
-When I was at the ‘Regenerations 2010’ convention in Swansea in September 2010, I purchased the novelization.
+I was delighted to have the audiobook CD on my birthday and I was easily captivated into Chris Bidmead’s reading of the story.
+I listened to the complete audiobook in the summer of 2010.
+When I attended the ‘Regenerations 2010’ convention in Swansea, September 2010, I purchased the Target novelization.

-This is Chris Bidmead’s show, as he both wrote the story and reads it using his acting skills from being at RADA for this audiobook.
+The ‘Logopolis’ audiobook is Chris Bidmead’s show!
+He wrote the story in novelization form and reads it using his acting skills from being at RADA.
 Chris knows the story inside and out.
-To hear him provide the voices for every character in the story is mesmerising and it helps guide his ‘target’ audience – no pun intended.
+To hear him provide the characters’ voices is mesmerising.
+It helps to guide his ‘target’ audience – no pun intended.

-In terms of the actual writing of the novel, the plot isn’t very different to the TV story.
-Chris adds more depth and detail to the story, characters and places.
+In terms of the actual writing of the novelization, the plot isn’t very different to the TV story.
+Chris adds more depth and detail to the story; characters and places.
 He describes the world of Logopolis in greater detail and goes deeper into the mind-sets of Tegan, Adric, Nyssa, the Doctor and the Master.

-Certain changes to the action sequences are made here, including Tegan nearly crashing her aunt’s car into a lorry on the Barnet Bypass and Adric throwing a bicycle at policemen to rescue the Doctor.
-I wondered if Matthew Waterhouse as Adric could have thrown a bicycle from the top of the TARDIS.
+Certain changes to some action scenes are made though.
+These include Tegan nearly crashing her aunt’s car into a lorry on the Barnet Bypass and Adric throwing a bicycle at policemen to rescue the Doctor.
+I wonder if Matthew Waterhouse as Adric could have thrown a bicycle from the top of the TARDIS. 😀

-One thing that I liked about the ‘Logopolis’ novelization is the dynamic dialogue and not having too many truncated scenes as they were extended.
-These included the Doctor attempting to drown the TARDIS in the Thames as well as the Doctor holding Adric back in the TARDIS within a TARDIS scene.
+One thing that I liked about the ‘Logopolis’ novelization is the dynamic dialogue and not having too many truncated scenes since they were extended.
+These included the Doctor attempting to drown the TARDIS in the Thames and the Doctor holding Adric back in the TARDIS within a TARDIS within a TARDIS scene.

-I like how the characters are developed, including the companions.
-Adric’s more useful and less annoying; Tegan’s abrasive nature is explored as Bidmead strikes a balance and Nyssa’s inclusion is enhanced compared to the TV story, especially as she faces the Master and sees Traken destroyed.
+I like how the characters are developed including the companions.
+Adric’s more useful and less annoying; Tegan’s abrasive nature is explored when Bidmead strikes a balance and Nyssa’s inclusion is enhanced compared to the TV story.
+This is especially as she faces the Master and sees Traken destroyed.

 A notable scene that I liked is where Adric meets up with Nyssa when trying to find the Master.
 She reveals to Adric that she saw her father.
-I would’ve loved to have heard those pieces of dialogue between Nyssa and Adric in the TV story and see how Sarah and Matthew would have played them out.
+I would’ve loved to have heard those pieces of dialogue between Nyssa and Adric in the TV story and to see how Sarah and Matthew would’ve performed them.

-Chris utilises the use of mathematics to dramatic effect in the novel.
-Maths is described in detail as a language and is an important element in the story and how it’s key to Logopolis’ existence.
+Chris utilises the use of mathematics to dramatic effect in the novelization.
+Maths is described in detail as a language and is an important element to the story and how it’s a key to Logopolis’ existence.
 John Milton also gets referenced when describing the Master as well as Heisenberg’s uncertainty principle.

-As a narrator, Chris Bidmead reads his ‘Logopolis’ novel very well.
-I liked listening to him voicing Tegan and doing her “Oh rabbits!” swearing.
+As a narrator, Chris Bidmead reads his ‘Logopolis’ novelization very well.
+I liked listening to him voice Tegan and doing her “Oh rabbits!” swearing.
 Chris is engaging to listen to and if you’ve seen ‘Logopolis’ more than once and know the story off by heart, you know what’s going to come up next.

-One interesting thing is that the Fifth Doctor gets to say something after he’s regenerated.
+One interesting thing about the book is that the Fifth Doctor gets to say something after he’s regenerated.
 This didn’t happen in the TV story.
-I found it interesting that Peter Davison’s Doctor says something before his new life begins.
-It’s something that the new series Doctors have done after they’ve regenerated.
+I found it interesting that Peter Davison’s Doctor said something before his new life began.
+It’s something that the new series Doctors have done once they’ve regenerated.

-I found the background music and the sound effects of the ‘Logopolis’ audiobook good, especially at the beginning when Chris Bidmead begins reading the story.
+I found the background music and the sound effects for the ‘Logopolis’ audiobook good, especially at the beginning when Chris Bidmead begins to read the story.
 It introduces a darker, harrowing tone to the story compared to what was on TV.
-These cues are used for the regeneration scene at the end.
+Those cues were used again for the regeneration scene at the end.

-‘Doctor Who – Logopolis’, as a novel and a book, is very good indeed.
+‘Doctor Who – Logopolis’ as a novelization/audiobook is very good indeed.
 I enjoyed reading and listening to Chris Bidmead’s deeper and extended version of Tom Baker’s final adventure as the Fourth Doctor.
 You definitely need to get this novelization/audiobook to understand the TV story of ‘Logopolis’ properly.

 ‘Doctor Who – Logopolis’ rating – 8/10